Peter Coles: Career

 Coles has been a cosmologist and theoretical astrophysicist since 1985.
 During 1988 and 1990 he was a postdoctoral researcher at the University of Sussex, before moving to the mathematics department of the Queen Mary & Westfield College, University of London, where he worked from 1990 until 1999, first as a temporary lecturer, then as a PPARC Advanced Fellow from 1993 to 1998, becoming Lecturer-in-waiting in 1994 and Reader-in-waiting in 1997.
 He then worked at the University of Nottingham between 1999 and 2007 as a professor of astrophysics, where he set up a new group in astronomy.

 Coles was a professor of theoretical astrophysics at Cardiff University from 2007 to 2013, and was the deputy head of the school of physics and astronomy.

 In February 2013 he became the head of the school of mathematical and physical sciences at the University of Sussex.
 He left the University of Sussex in 2016 to return to Cardiff to hold a joint position with the school of physics and astronomy and the Data Innovation Research Institute.
 On 1 December 2017 he started working part-time at both Maynooth University and Cardiff, moving full-time to Maynooth in July 2018.
 He became head of the Department of Theoretical Physics on 1 September 2019.
+He edits the Open Journal of Astrophysics.

 He was a Fellow of the Royal Astronomical Society and of the Institute of Physics, but resigned from both in 2024 due to their use of high article processing charges for their gold open access journals.
 He has served on the Council of the Royal Astronomical Society.

 He currently resides in Maynooth.
 Among the places he has previously lived in are Brighton, Beeston in Nottinghamshire, Bethnal Green in London, and Cardiff.